What is the most important

 - If you vomit after taking a dose of VANFLYTA, do not take another dose.
 Take

-your next dose at your usual time the next day.
+your next dose at the your usual time the next day.